What is the difference between data centers, cloud and internet?

 6. Enhanced security and compliance features.

 9. Lower total cost of ownership (TCO).

 10. Increased competitiveness and business growth potential.

 What are the impacts and challenges for cloud services?

-Cloud services present a number of impacts and challenges for businesses.
+Cloud services present a number of impacts and challenges for York businesses.
 The most obvious impact is the cost savings that can be realized by moving to the cloud.
 In addition, businesses can enjoy increased efficiency and agility as a result of using cloud services.
 However, there are also a number of challenges that need to be considered before making the move to the cloud.
 One key challenge is ensuring that data is properly protected in a cloud environment.
 Businesses also need to be aware of the potential for latency and data loss when using cloud services.
 Finally, it’s important to make sure that the right cloud service is selected in order to get the most out of the transition.

 Contact York Apps to learn more about cloud services and how we can help.